Touhou Project: PC-98 games

 The fifth and final Touhou Project game for the PC-98 system was released on December 30, 1998, at Comiket 55.
 When demons begin emerging from a cave high in the mountains of Gensokyo, Reimu Hakurei and others must travel to the depths of Makai to confront the one behind the incident.
 Mima and Yuuka, the final bosses of Story of Eastern Wonderland and Lotus Land Story respectively, return as playable characters along with Marisa Kirisame.
 The game contains six stages and includes a "Dream Gauge" system, which rewards the player for collecting items by clearing all enemy bullets when it is filled to maximum.

 Windows games

 After the release of Mystic Square, ZUN graduated from university and the series became inactive for four years.
 During this time, he worked at Taito as a game developer and also composed music for various games created by members of Amusement Makers.
-He left the group in 2001 to focus on game development for Microsoft Windows, forming the one-man dōjin circle Team Shanghai Alice and self-publishing all subsequent games.
+He left the group in 2001 to focus on game development for Microsoft Windows, forming the one-man doujin circle Team Shanghai Alice and self-publishing all subsequent games.
 According to ZUN, the Windows games represent a "clean slate" for the series canon, albeit with many carry-overs and references from the PC-98 era.
 Games numbered with decimals are spin-offs from the main series that vary in genre.